New Caledonia: World War II

-French overseas territory
+Post-war period

 In 1946, New Caledonia became an overseas territory.
 By 1953, French citizenship had been granted to all New Caledonians, regardless of ethnicity.

 During the late 1940s and early 1950s, New Caledonia strengthened its economic links with Australia, particularly as turmoil within France and its empire weakened New Caledonia's traditional economic links to metropolitan France; New Caledonia supplied nickel to Australia in exchange for coal vital for smelting nickel.
 New Caledonian exports of iron ore and timber to Australia also increased during this time period.

 The European and Polynesian populations gradually increased in the years leading to the nickel boom of 1969–1972, and the indigenous Kanak Melanesians became a minority, though they were still the largest ethnic group.

+Independence movement and modern era

 The Events

 Between 1976 and 1988, a period referred to as "the Events" (Les Événements), conflicts between French government actions and the Kanak independence movement saw periods of serious violence and disorder.
 In 1983, a statute of "enlarged autonomy" for the territory proposed a five-year transition period and a referendum in 1989.
 In March 1984, the Front Indépendantiste, a Kanak resistance group, seized farms and the Kanak and Socialist National Liberation Front (FLNKS) formed a provisional government.
 In January 1985, the French Left-wing government offered sovereignty to the Kanaks and legal protection for European settlers.
 The plan faltered as violence escalated.
 The government declared a state of emergency; however, regional elections went ahead, and the FLNKS won control of three out of four provinces.
 The centre-right government elected in France in March 1986 began eroding the arrangements established under the Socialists, redistributing lands mostly without consideration of native land claims, resulting in over two-thirds going to Europeans and less than a third to the Kanaks.
 By the end of 1987, roadblocks, gun battles and the destruction of property culminated in the Ouvéa cave hostage taking, a dramatic hostage crisis just days before the 1988 French presidential election began.
 Pro-independence militants on Ouvéa killed four gendarmes and took 27 hostage.
 The military assaulted the cave to rescue the hostages.
 Nineteen Kanak hostage takers were killed and another three died in custody, while two soldiers were killed during the assault.